 The most common sources of noise pollution are:

-- stereos / televisions
+- music, stereos and televisions

 - excessive general household noise (banging doors, footsteps, shouting)